 Utility of Scores

-The scores of HOBET are used for admission purposes.
-They are used for advising students on the academic courses that are best suited to their capabilities.
-The scores are also instrumental in determining what weaknesses a student has and he can accordingly be helped to overcome them.
+The scores of this test are used for admission purposes.
+They are used for advising students on the academic courses that are best suited to their capabilities and instrumental in determining what weaknesses a student has and he can accordingly be helped to overcome them.
 Students are generally enrolled into remedial courses for getting over their weakness that could mar academic success.

 A score of 59% in Essential Math Skills and a score of 54% in the Reading Comprehension is accepted in most colleges as average.
 The Composite Score is a major admission criteria and stands as the most valuable score of HOBET testing.

-Most colleges allow you to retake the HOBET.
+Most colleges allow you to retake the test.
 Each college has its own criteria for retesting.
 Let us examine the retesting options in a few colleges for better understanding.

 College of Lake County allows retesting once in a screening year.
 A screening year is divided into two segments and you can take a test once in each segment.
 The two segments are from 1st Jan to 30th June and 1st July to 31st Dec.